AlephVault/hardhat-chainlink-common-blueprints/README.Feeds.md

 training will not be given in this documentation, but assumed.

 ## Setup related to Price Feeds
-This setup presumes the relevant plugins are added as described in the [general docs'](README.md) setup section.
+This setup assumes the relevant plugins are added as described in the [general docs'](README.md) setup section.

 Price Feeds are read-only contracts, at least from the viewpoint of interacting with them from other contracts.